cockpit-project/cockpit/doc/protocol.md

 The following fields are defined:

  * "version": The version of the protocol.
-Currently zero, and unstable.
+Currently 1, and stable.
  * "capabilities": Optional array of strings advertizing capabilities.
  * "channel-seed": A seed to be used when generating new channel ids.
  * "host": The host being communicated with.